bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would say semantic HTML is descriptive of what it does and does something beyond division sometimes.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block will push things around and take priority over inline. inline is more passive and can exist  with others.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis (vertical)

 5. Explain why git is valuable to a team of developers.

+Makes it so everyone can work on something seperate of each other and the PM can at a glance approve changes of code.
+Also version control is great.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.